JuiceFS Performance Evaluation Guide

 on your server, execute the following command for this test (the -p

 option is recommended to set to the number of CPU cores on the server).
-If you need help with initializing or mounting JuiceFS, please refer to the Quick Start Guide)
+If you need help with initializing or mounting JuiceFS, please refer to Create a File System.

 juicefs bench /mnt/jfs -p 4

-The test results will show each performance indicator in green, yellow or red.
-If you see red indicators in your results, please check the relevant configuration first.
+The results will be displayed in green, yellow, or red to differentiate performance.
+If there are red indicators in your results, please check the relevant configurations first.
 Feel free to post any problems you encountered in detail on GitHub Discussions.

 performance test flows are shown below (The logic behind is very simple.
 Please take a look at the source code if you are interested).